-The powers to grant consent to establish/NOC in regard of case II and III have been delegated to District Level Committees under the Chairmanship of the Deputy Commissioner for industry having investment upto Rs.50 Lac.
+The powers to grant consent to establish/NOC in regard of case II and III have been delegated to District Level Committees under the Chairmanship of the Deputy Commissioner for industry having investment from Rs.50.
 This will ensure that a substantial number of projects are cleared after examination at the district level.